Grateley railway station

 Grateley railway station serves the village of Grateley, Hampshire, England, and the surrounding countryside.
 It is 72 mi 49 chain down the line from London Waterloo.
 It is operated by South Western Railway.

 The station opened on 1 May 1857.
 It was built 3/4 mi southwest of Grateley village, near the hamlet of Palestine, after the local landowner objected to it being built any closer.
 Since then, a new settlement has grown up around the station.

 On 5 June 1861, the Grateley station master was killed as a result of a driver and guard rushing to move freight wagons.

-The station has few facilities and is unmanned.
+The station has few facilities and is unstaffed.
 There is a self-service ticket machine on platform 1 and smartcard readers on both platforms.
 There are two car parks for the large number of commuters who use the station.
 Displays on each platform show the next two trains.

 All trains are operated by South Western Railway.